viamrobotics/docs/docs/manage/CLI.md

 * Retrieve [organization](/manage/fleet/organizations/) and location information
 * Manage [robot fleet](/manage/fleet/) data and logs
 * Control robots by issuing component and service commands
-* Upload and manage [modular resources](/extend/modular-resources/) in the Viam Registry
+* Upload and manage [modular resources](/extend/modular-resources/) in the Viam registry

 For example, this CLI command moves a servo to the 75 degree position: